-There are many varieties of knit fabrics available, and figuring out what you need and how to sew with it can be intimidating if it’s your first time.
+There are many varieties of knit fabrics available, and figuring out what you need and how to sew with them can be intimidating if it’s your first time.
 However, working with knits is not as hard as you may think, and you don’t need a serger or special equipment to accomplish a nice garment.

 There are also many benefits to working with knits.
 Knit fabrics are known for being soft, comfortable, easy to fit, and they don’t wrinkle as easily as woven fabrics.
 They also do not fray, which makes it easy to finish (or not!) seam allowances.

 The Neige sweatshirt calls for a medium weight jersey or interlock fabric, with 0-30% stretch percentage.
 If you aren’t sure what that means, don’t worry – we will describe those terms in more detail below.
 The architectural design of the sleeves lends itself to knits with more body (and hence a little more stability), making Neige an excellent pattern for new and experienced knit sewists alike.

 Choosing a Fabric

 When shopping for knit fabrics, the different terms and descriptions can be a little overwhelming.
 What is the difference between fleece and terry?
 Elastane and lycra?
 Here are some of the common terms to describe knit fabrics and what they mean:

 Jersey Knit: jersey, also known as a single knit, refers to fabric with a knit weave that is smooth on one side and has piles (or loops) on the other.
 It is often lightweight and commonly used for everyday t-shirts, although a medium weight jersey could work for Neige.

 Interlock Knit: Sometimes called a double knit, interlock knits feature two layers that have been knit together.
 The result is a fabric that looks the same on both sides, and offers more stability and structure than a single knit.
 Interlock knits are often used for sweaters thanks to their heavier weight, and are ideal for Neige.